Scope clarity

 Use the reference-checklist page when the immediate blocker is the quality of vendor reference calls, not broader proof review.

-Open reference-checklist pageUse the evidence-request template when the team already knows what proof is missing and needs a cleaner way to ask suppliers for it.
+Open reference-checklist pageUse the evidence-request template when you already knows what proof is missing and needs a cleaner way to ask suppliers for it.

 Open evidence-request pageUse the supplier-evidence scorecard when suppliers have already replied and the team needs a cleaner way to compare proof responses before procurement.